Online Safety for Kids: A Parent's Complete Guide (2026)

 Platform-Specific Safety Guidance

 Each major platform carries unique risks and offers distinct safety features.
-Knowing the specifics matters — a setting that protects your child on Instagram does nothing on Roblox.
+Knowing the specifics matters—a setting that protects your child on Instagram does nothing on Roblox.
+The platforms below represent where children spend the most time in 2026, along with the specific settings that make the most difference.

 Social Media Platforms